tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 ### Prerequisites:
 * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
-* You are using a Linux Operating system or virtual machine for this workshop.
+* You are using an Oracle Linux image on your host machine or compute instance for this workshop.
 * Access to the cloud environment and resources configured in Lab 2

 ## Task 1: Transfer of files to Compute Instance